Structured insight: each level builds skills for understanding, repair, and connection.

 Signals | Breath/rhythm shifts; empathy opens/closes; mode flips. |

-It changes | We read feelings as information, not flaws. |
+It changes | We read emotions as an internal compass — signals, not flaws. |

-Try this | “What mode am I in—Belonging or Defense?” |
+Try this | “What mode am I in—Connect or Protect?” |

 Connects | Upstream: — Downstream: Ego Persona Construct. |